 Trafford Gallery

-The Gallery was founded by Charles Alvar Harding (1915-2001) a respected socialite in the drawing rooms and art galleries of London.
+The Gallery, established in 1948 was located at 119 Mount Street in London's Mayfair district.
+It was founded by Charles Alvar Harding (1915-2001) a respected socialite in the drawing rooms and art galleries of London.
 He was born the son of a wealthy Birmingham businessman who died in Lugano, Switzerland in 1942 leaving the 2024 equivalent of nearly £5.5 million.
-It is assumed that Charles Jnr inherited his father's wealth and lived a life of luxury in Cadogan Square, Chelsea where he entertained diplomats, aristocrats, politicians and courtiers.
+It is assumed that Charles Jnr inherited his father's wealth and lived a life of luxury in Cadogan Square, Chelsea, where he entertained diplomats, aristocrats, politicians and courtiers.
 He was raised and educated in London, read modern languages at Gonville and Caius, Cambridge, and became fluent in French and Swedish, the latter being his mother's nationality.

 Get Unlimited Access from just £5